 – Member and Non-Executive Director

 Howard Dalzell holds a degree in Agriculture and a research degree in Animal Nutrition.
-He lived in India for 17 years and has 45 years practical experience in development and humanitarian assistance in Africa, Asia and the Caribbean.
-He worked with Concern for 22 years as Overseas Programme and Policy Director.
+Following early work on the staff of the University of Reading he lived in India for 17 years and now has 50 years practical experience in development and humanitarian assistance in Africa, Asia and the Caribbean.
+He worked with Concern Worldwide for 22 years as Overseas Programme and Policy Director.
+During this time he collaborated closely with Steve Collins on the development of the Community Management of Acute Malnutrition.

-Howard has also served for 12 years as a member of advisory committees to Irish Aid.
-He is currently a director of Sightsavers Ireland, Anghkor Microfinance in Cambodia and is Chairman of Blessington Men’s Shed.
+Howard has served for 12 years as a member of advisory committees to Irish Aid.
+Over the years he has been a Director of several Development Charities.
+He is currently a director of Sightsavers Ireland and Sightsavers Global, and is a founder and company secretary of Blessington Men’s Shed.

 – Member and Non-Executive Director